JustinGOSSES/wellioviz/README.md

 - 1. For single curve single well, only thing that must be changed is well-name, curveName, curve data.
 - 2. For multiple curve + single well + single curvebox all that needs to be changed is the same as before but two curve names and maybe fill parameter if fill is wanted.
 - 3. For single curve multiple wells, an array of curveNames acceptable in order or preference, multiple wellio JSON datas objects is all that is required at minimum.
 - 4. If tops are wanted in the above option for a cross-section, then an object with top name and array of top depths for each well name or `None` must be given which will be used to plot tops.
 Multiple such objects can be provided.

+- How to handle multiple JSON formatS?
+- 1. Not everyone will want to use wellio.js style JSON.
+Some might only want to supply the data being plotting and how to plot it in order to minimize the amount of data sent over the internet. *HOW DO WE TRANSFORM DIFFERENT DATA ORGANIZATIONS INTO ONE WE CAN WORK WITH*
+- 2. An examples of things that are calculated from the full well log information in wellio JSON that might be explicitly given in abbreviated form in another JSON format.
+- 2. A. Depth curve might be supplied via a step, top, and bottom instead of a curve.
+- 2. B. Max plotting values might be given instead of calculated.
+This is especially true if the max or min is a bad value.
+- 2. C Depth curve for one curve in one well might be different than depth curve for another curve in the same well.
+If we try to plot both curves in the same curve box, how do we make sure the right depth curve is used and not the wrong one?
+The default behavior is a single depth curve.

 ## Theoretical Development Plan
 - Play around with it could be on Observable.